 Your company's Corporation Tax Return is due to be filed within 12 months of the end of your company's Corporation Tax accounting period.
 A company's Corporation Tax accounting period is usually 12 months long and will normally match a company's financial year.

 Your company's Corporation Tax is due to be paid before the deadline for filing the Corporation Tax Return.
 It must be paid 9 months and 1 day after the end of the Corporation Tax accounting period.
 If your company's profits are greater than £1.5 million, you will usually pay Corporation Tax in installments.

 |Main rate (all profits except ring fence profits)||19%||19%|

 If your VAT taxable turnover is more than the £85,000 registration threshold over the last 12 months, you have to register for VAT.
 Furthermore, you have to register for VAT if you expect your VAT taxable turnover to go above the threshold in the next 30 days alone.
 You are also required to register for VAT if you take over a VAT registered business as a going concern.

 What are the payment deadlines for PAYE and Class 1 NICs?

 Electronic payments of PAYE and Class 1 NICs must be made by the 22nd of the month following the month to which they relate.
-Any PAYE or Class 1 NICs due for May 2018 must be paid by 22nd June 2018.
+For example, any PAYE or Class 1 NICs due for May 2019 must be paid by 22nd June 2019.
 Postal payments must be made by the 19th of the month.
 If your PAYE and Class 1 NICs payment is going to be less than £1,500 per month, you can choose to pay quarterly.